wevm/wagmi/site/react/api/hooks/useWatchAsset.md

 # useWatchAsset

-Hook for watching tokens in a wallet.
+Hook for requesting user tracks the token in their wallet.
+Returns a boolean indicating if the token was successfully added.

 ## Import